iagoleal/iagoleal.github.io/content/posts/cuts.md

 $$ \boxed{f(x) \ge \check{f}(x)}$$

 It is also guaranteed to be convex, for it is the maximum of affine functions.
+Did we just say it is a convex lower approximation constructed from cuts?
-A convex lower approximation made of cuts, it looks like we are getting to something.
+It looks like we are getting to something.

-Moreover, one can prove that it is not just some ordinary convex function, but the tightest convex function everywhere below $f$.
+Moreover, one can prove that the dual function is not just some ordinary convex function, but the tightest convex function everywhere below $f$.
 So the cuts for $\check{f}$ are also the best ones possible for $f$ at a certain point.
 The best part is that these cuts come for free from solving the optimization problem